 However, this article will focus on the four best types of AC used in homes across the U.S.

-There are many different types of air conditioners on the market, each with advantages and disadvantages, so let’s take a look at the top-rated air conditioners and determine what size AC you require and which type of air conditioner is best for your needs.
+Let’s look at the top-rated air conditioners and determine What Size AC you require and Which Type of air conditioner is best for your needs:

 1) Window Air Conditioners